Iwan-LMX/Comp9024_As1_SelfEvaluation/README.md

 # How to change it?

 I'm using `c++` writing it.
 After download, you can see the `selfEvaluation.cpp` file right?
 Feel free to change the code if you need and you want.
 Then compile it.

+## Last
+Thanks for [@Mingchen](https://github.com/Maka314), his last self evaluation program inspired me creat this project.
+As well as [@Ziting](https://github.com/Lztmeow) for provides most of the test cases and results.